kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-Pay close attention to the commented lines, 1 and 2.
-This is where the errors are being thrown.
-If either `guard` statement fails to validate, an error is thrown and the method returns without proceeding further.
-Also, notice how the use of `guard` makes it very clear as to what is happening due to the expressiveness that it provides.
+The errors are thrown in the commented lines `//1` and `//2`.
+If either `guard` statement fails to validate, the method throws an error and returns immediately.
+The expressiveness of the `guard` statement makes it very clear what you're asserting at each stage.

-When calling a method that `throws` it is required by the compiler that you precede the call to that method with **`try`**.
-In order to capture the thrown errors you must wrap your "trying" call in a `do {}` block followed by `catch {}` blocks.
-You can choose to catch specific types of errors and respond accordingly and/or provide a "catch-all" if you're not certain of the types of errors that can be thrown.
+When calling a method that `throws`, the compiler requires that you preface the call to that method with **`try`**.
+In order to capture any thrown errors, you must wrap your "trying" call in a `do {}` block followed by `catch {}` blocks.
+You can choose to catch specific types of errors and respond appropriately to each error type, or simply provide a "catch-all" if you don't know what errors you might receive.

-> **Note**: At the time of this writing, Apple has not provided a way to infer the exact types of errors that can be thrown from a method or function.
-There is also no way for an API writer to declare what type of error can be thrown.
-It is a good practice to include this information in your method's documentation.
+> **Note**: At the time of this writing, Apple hasn't provided a way to infer the exact types of errors that can be thrown from a method or function.
+There is also no way for an API writer to declare what types of errors will be thrown.
+Therefore, it's good practice to include this information in your method's documentation.

+Here's the do/try/catch block that checks for the error type you added above:

 ```
 do {